 Submission and Contest Guidelines

-Our editors continue to seek out and solicit promising work from authors that they encounter in the pages of magazines, at writing conferences, and in other venues.
-Graywolf remains dedicated to finding and promoting distinctive literary voices, and we appreciate your continued support of our efforts.
+Our editors seek out and solicit promising work from authors that they encounter in the pages of magazines, at writing conferences, and in other venues.
+Graywolf is dedicated to finding and promoting distinctive literary voices, and we appreciate your continued support of our efforts.

 A Public Space:

 Brigid Hughes, founding editor of A Public Space, is a contributing editor to Graywolf Press, where she uses her sharp editorial eye to find work from the magazine’s fiction and nonfiction contributors that fits well with the Graywolf list.
 Graywolf publishes one to two A Public Space books per year, with “A Public Space Book” printed on the back cover and in the interior.
 Graywolf is responsible for publishing and promoting each title, though both organizations collaborate on author events and other opportunities.

 Walt Whitman Award:

 The Walt Whitman Award is a $5,000 first-book publication prize given to an American poet.
 In addition to publication and promotion by Graywolf Press, the winner receives an all-expenses-paid six-week residency at the Civitella Ranieri Center in Umbria, Italy, and a trip to New York City to attend the American Poets Prizes ceremony.
 The Academy of American Poets purchases copies of the winning book to distribute to thousands of its members.
 For more information please visit the poets.org website.
 The 2016 judge for the Walt Whitman Award is Carolyn Forché.

 Graywolf Press is one of the publishers of the Cave Canem Poetry Prize, a first book award dedicated to the discovery of exceptional manuscripts by African American poets.
 Graywolf publishes every third winner of the Prize.
 More information is available at the Cave Canem website.